energysistem/manuals/42496- Tower CT1/en/07-presentation.md

 ## General functions

-*Energy Tower CT1* is an integrated music player with Bluetooth® technology.
-You can play your song through USB/SD external memories as well, you can enjoy the FM radio and the Audio-in inputs to connect you MP3 player, mobile phone and other audio devices.
+The *Energy Tower CT1 Bluetooth* is a tower speaker with which you can play your music using the Bluetooth technology, external memories (USB or SD cards), the Audio-in input and you can also enjoy the FM radio.
+Easy sync with tablets, smartphones, laptops, Mac, PC and any other device with Bluetooth®.

-In order to select different functions, press (5).
-This will help you to select between the available functions of the connecting devices.

-If you have nothing connected to the USB and SD / MMC inputs, mode (5) button commute between FM Radio, Bluetooth and Line-in (Aux) mode.
-When you connect any device on any of the connections, *Energy Tower CT1* automatically switch to that function.
+In order to select different functions, press FUNCTION CHANGE (). to see the selected function.
+If you have nothing connected to the USB and SD / MMC inputs, the button FUNCTION CHANGE () will change between FM Radio, Bluetooth and Audio-in (AUX).

-If you have connected any or all entries, the mode button (5) commute between all available.
+When you connect any device on any of the connections, the *Energy Tower CT1 Bluetooth* will automatically switch to that function.
+If you have connected any or all inputs, the FUNCTION CHANGE button () will change between all the available functions.